 Any employee who is dismissed by the employer for requesting their statutory right to receive a written statement will have the right to pursue a claim for unfair dismissal in terms of the Employment Rights Act 1996.

 An example of an extract taken from an ET1 form can be seen below:

 The right to receive a written statement was, previously, a very important indication of a person’s employment status i.e. whether they had a contract of service in terms of Section 230 of the Employment Rights Act 1996 – as opposed to a contract for services.

-A link to the UK Government’s website which provides (free) access to a blank template for employers to generate their own written statement can be found below:
+A link to the ACAS website which provides (free) access to blank templates for employers to generate their own written statement can be found below:

 One of the most important common law duties that an employer has under the contract of employment is to pay wages to the employee.

 This duty, of course, is contingent upon the employee carrying out his or her side of the bargain i.e. performing their contractual duties.

 The right to be paid fully and on time is a basic right of any employee.
 Failure by employers to pay wages (wholly or partially) or to delay payment is a serious contractual breach.